edeliu2000/genome/README.md

 forest_model = RandomForestRegressor(n_estimators=120,max_depth=5)
 forest_model = forest_model.fit(dataset_train.data, dataset_train.target)

-# creating the explainer, a shap tree explainer
-explainer = shap.TreeExplainer(forest_model)

-# creating a genome model with the explainer and with sample explanations
+# creating a genome model
-# the explanations parameter captures a sample set of precalculated shapley explanations to store and display along with the model
+# an explainer will be chosen based on modality and model type
 genome_model = GenomeEstimator(forest_model,
       target_classes=["price"],
       feature_names=dataset_train.feature_names,
-      explainer=explainer, # the explinaer we created before explanations={
-          "expected_value": expected_value,
-          "shap_values": shap_values,
-          "number_labels": number_labels
-      })
+      modality="tabular")

+# creating global model explanations via invoking sampleExplanations of the model
+# for a representative data sample (sample sizes in the range of 1-3k work well)
+data_to_explain = dataset_train.data[ np.random.choice( dataset_train.data.shape[0], 1200, replace=False), : ]

+# generating and storing explanations in the genome model on a sample dataset
+# a global view of model explanations is derived from the sample dataset
+# the global model explanations are served in realtime via our realtime explainer
+genome_model.explainer.sampleExplanations(data_to_explain)

 # save the genome model in model store
 modelStore.saveModel(genome_model, {